stiles/dodgers/README.md

 ![current_standings](visuals/standings.png)

 This repository maintains an automated workflow to fetch, process and store the LA Dodgers' current standings along with historical game-by-game performance records dating back to 1958.
+It also contains batting statistics by player and team for the same period. *Full documentation for this latter category is coming soon.*

-The data is sourced from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml) and consolidated into a unified dataset for analysis and visualization purposes.
+The data is sourced from the heroes at [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml) and consolidated into a unified dataset for analysis and visualization purposes only.

 ## How it works

-The repository includes a Python script that performs the following operations:
+The repository includes Python scripts that perform the following daily operations:

-1. **Fetch current year data**: Downloads the current season's game-by-game standings for the LA Dodgers from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml).
+1. **Fetch current season data**: Downloads the current season's game-by-game standings for the LA Dodgers from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml).
 2. **Process data**: Cleans and formats the fetched data for consistency with the historical dataset.
 3. **Concatenate with historic data**: Merges the current season's data with a pre-existing dataset containing records for the 1958 to 2023 seasons.
 4. **Save and export data**: Outputs the combined dataset in CSV, JSON and Parquet formats.